-248 Technically, the joint venture owns the equity of the entity that owns the property.
-Note 1 of SBE 10Q 249 Note the registration and disclosures relate to the JCE that owns the property and is the borrower of the EB-5 loan by the NCE.
-The NCE is presumably exempt from registration based on Regulation D and Regulation S. 250 SBE 10Q of the EB-5 investment vehicle, or NCE) for management of the EB-5 loans;253 as well as a onetime success fee based on the aggregate amount of the EB-5 capital raised.254 In addition, the JV pays a periodic fee to the migration agents, an annual percentage fee based on the outstanding EB-5 loan balance.255 The aggregate cost of capital is apparently much lower than the cost to borrow from the senior lender.
-In January 2014, to take advantage of the low cost of EB-5 capital, the JV elected to prepay \$100 million of the senior loan, even though this triggered a 15% prepayment premium, or \$15 million.256
+In addition to the interest on the EB-5 loans, the JV is obligated to pay various fees.
+The JV pays a periodic fee to the Regional Center and affiliates (including presumably the manager of the EB-5 investment vehicle, or NCE) for management of the EB-5 loans; as well as a one-time success fee based on the aggregate amount of the EB-5 capital raised.
+In addition, the JV pays a periodic fee to the migration agents, an annual percentage fee based on the outstanding EB-5 loan balance.
+The aggregate cost of capital is apparently much lower than the cost to borrow from the senior lender.
+In January 2014, to take advantage of the low cost of EB-5 capital, the JV elected to prepay \$100 million of the senior loan, even though this triggered a 15% prepayment premium, or \$15 million.